vasandr13/cv/cv.md

 Continuous Integration (CI) and Continuous Delivery (CD) (Jenkins, TeamCity);

 # English
-I am fluent in English and I a standardized IELTS General certificate with a score of 7.0
+I am fluent in English and have valid IELTS General Certificate with a score of 7.0